-Student Success: Richard Higgins
+Student Success: Student Success: Richard Higgins

 Richard Higgins got his first SLR film camera when he was a teenager.
 Noticing his natural eye for photography, he continued to pursue this passion, eventually enrolling as a student of NYIP.
 Since then, he has gone on to teach seminars for the North American Nature Photography Association, to be featured in The Smithsonian and to win numerous awards from international photo competitions.
 We recently had the chance to chat with Richard about his time at NYIP, and to ask what advice he’d give to our current and prospective students.
 Here’s what we learned: